 You want your presentation to be smooth and well-practised, but not to be robotic.
-Don't try to memorise your presentation exactly, and definitely don't read straight from notes, but rather let yourself talk in a natural and conversational way.
+Don't try to memorise your presentation exactly, and definitely don't read straight from notes, but rather let yourself talk in a natural and conversational way, and use flashcards rather than a script.
 People tend to talk faster when they're nervous, so take a deep breath and try to slow yourself down while you're presenting.
 When you practise, be sure to time yourself, and make sure you're not too far over or under your time limit.

 It will be helpful for both you and your audience if your slides are minimalist, with not too much text on them.
 Have a few key points on each slide which you can look at to remind you of your topics, and which the audience can refer to for a basic outline – but don't fill your slides up with paragraphs of tiny text!
 Do put numbers on your slides, and have an outline slide where you describe the structure of the upcoming presentation – this will help the audience to follow along.
 Bring along paper copies of your slides to give to your committee, so that they can easily refer to any slide if they need to.

 To really impress with your presentation, you can cut your material down to the bare essentials, and put all of your extra materials in appendix slides.
 If someone asks a question about specific data or ideas which you didn't have time to cover in your presentation, you can refer them to the relevant appendix slide.
 Dress smartly but comfortably – it's appropriate to wear a suit if you have one.
 If not, then smart trousers, an ironed shirt in a plain colour, and flat shoes are always a good choice.
 If you find yourself flapping your hands nervously, then grab a laser pointer, flashcards, or use a podium so you have something to do with your hands while you present.